 Other mini pcs

 Intel isn’t the only company that makes small-form-factor PCs.
 In my pfSense hardware article, I go through a few small-form-factor PCs that could also work as good Home Assistant servers.
+The small-form-factor options I recommend for Proxmox servers would work well too but are probably overkill for just Home Assistant.
 Below are a few examples that would have the same benefits as the NUCs (small footprint, plenty of power to run Home Assistant and other services):

 Appliances like the Synology NAS